netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 Notes:
  - All \*.conf files in conf.d/ are executed in alphabetical order, as if they were one huge file.
 Those ending in .disabled will not be executed (assuming 'path.config: "/etc/logstash/conf.d/*.conf"' in /etc/logstash/pipelines.yml).
  - If actions in a .conf file are not needed in your particular case, it can be removed or disabled, but check carefully for effects on downstream configs.
+ - MaxMind, CAIDA, and Science Registry Database files required by the geoip and aggregate filters are downloaded from scienceregistry.netsage.global via cron jobs weekly or daily.
+(MaxMind data can change weekly, CAIDA quarterly, Science Registry information randomly.) **NOTE that new versions won't be used in the pipeline until logstash is restarted.** There is a cron file to do this also, though it's not running in Docker deployments.
+Similarly for other support files, eg, those used in 90-additional-fields.conf.
+ - Lookup tables for 55-member-orgs.conf are not saved in github.
+You will need to provide these yourself or ask us for any we may have compliled.

 ## Logstash Sequence

 ### 01-input-rabbit.conf

-Reads flows from a rabbitmq queue. (".disabled" can be removed from other 01-input configs to get flows from other sources.)
+Reads flows from a rabbitmq queue.
+(The ".disabled" extenstion can be removed from other 01-input configs available in conf.d/ to get flows from other sources.)

 ### 10-preliminaries.conf